 In years like 2013, if you have the water, plant from about December to February in the hot interior, plant all year in the rest of the state, particularly if you're replacing a lawn or something else that needs a lot of water.
 If you're replacing the lawn you're going to save a lot of water in just a few months so do not feel guilty about using that water for change.

 New plantings need to be watered once a week for the first season in a dry year like 2013.
 So as long as you can do that, you can replace that dead looking non-native landscape.

-In a regular lot in town, or with water for the first few months, all year planting is no problem as long as you plant each section at the same time.
-You do not want to keep digging holes and watering, in plantings you've already done.
+In a normal year,,in a regular lot in town, or with water for the first few months, all year planting is no problem as long as you plant each section at the same time.
+You may not want to keep digging holes and watering, in plantings older than a couple of years.

 normally lost less than 10% of our plants planting in spring-summer,

 even when it is 110 F., but YOU HAVE TO WATER once a week or so to a

 depth of at least a foot, preferably 18 inches, and then let the top

 1/2 inch dry between waterings.
 If we have another year like 2013, you have to water the newer plantings once a week all year.

 been zinged with fall planting because the plants go into winter,